What’s the Difference Between InterCity Backpacker Bus Passes?

 The nationwide coach service is popular with locals and backpackers alike, reaching as much as 600 cities, towns and small communities.
 Although you can use InterCity for one-off bus trips, they also have two types of multi-trip backpacker bus passes, the FlexiPass and TravelPass, so you can cut down the cost of travel and take advantage of all those bus locations.

-What is the FlexiPass and TravelPass and how are they different?
+What are the FlexiPass and TravelPass and how are they different?
 Well, oh my, you might be reading the right article to find out more.

-- Huge amount of stops – InterCity has the widest bus network in New Zealand with more than 600 bus stops.
+- A huge amount of stops – InterCity has the widest bus network in New Zealand with more than 600 bus stops

 - Modern buses – Lower fuel emissions to save the planet!